 Any product candidate will require extensive clinical testing resulting in sufficiently positive outcomes before we are prepared to submit an NDA or other similar application for regulatory approval.
 Human clinical studies are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 The FDA or other regulatory authorities may not agree with our proposed plans for any clinical studies of our product candidates, or any other potential future product candidates, which may delay or prevent the approval of an NDA or similar application.
 For example, on May 18, 2021, the FDA informed us by teleconference that it placed a partial clinical hold on the Phase 3 SERENE study (MVT-601-050) evaluating relugolix combination tablet for the prevention of pregnancy pending amendment of the study protocol.
-We cannot predict when the FDA may lift the clinical hold on the SERENE study, nor what requirements the FDA may impose on how the clinical study is conducted.
+In August 2021, the FDA informed us that the partial clinical hold on such study was lifted following study protocol amendments.
 The clinical study process is also very time-consuming.
 The commencement and completion of clinical studies may be delayed or prevented by several factors, including:

-- · failure to obtain regulatory approval to commence a study or regulatory actions requiring a hold on any of our clinical studies; - unforeseen safety issues; - · lack of effectiveness during clinical studies; - · identification of dosing issues;
+- · failure to obtain regulatory approval to commence a study or regulatory actions requiring a hold on any of our clinical studies; - · unforeseen safety issues; - · lack of effectiveness during clinical studies; - identification of dosing issues; - inability to reach agreement on acceptable terms with prospective CROs and/or clinical study sites, the terms of which can be subject to extensive negotiations and may vary significantly among different CROs and clinical study sites; - our determination that the cost of completing the clinical trial and obtaining regulatory approval does not warrant the expense and investment of time by management and our other personnel; - slower than expected rates of patient recruitment and enrollment or failure to recruit suitable patients to participate in a study; - failure to open a sufficient number of clinical study sites; - · unanticipated impact from changes in or modifications to clinical study design; - inability or unwillingness of clinical investigators or study participants to follow our clinical and other applicable protocols, including missed assessments or impeded access to study sites due to government or institutional stay-at-home or shelter-in-place measures during the COVID-19 pandemic;

-- inability to reach agreement on acceptable terms with prospective CROs and/or clinical study sites, the terms of which can be subject to extensive negotiations and may vary significantly among different CROs and clinical study sites; - our determination that the cost of completing the clinical trial and obtaining regulatory approval does not warrant the expense and investment of time by management and our other personnel; - slower than expected rates of patient recruitment and enrollment or failure to recruit suitable patients to participate in a study; - failure to open a sufficient number of clinical study sites; - unanticipated impact from changes in or modifications to clinical study design; - inability or unwillingness of clinical investigators or study participants to follow our clinical and other applicable protocols, including missed assessments or impeded access to study sites due to government or institutional stay-at-home or shelter-in-place measures during the COVID-19 pandemic; - premature discontinuation of study participants from clinical studies or missing data, including from patients unable to come to study visits during the COVID-19 pandemic; - failure to manufacture or release sufficient quantities of relugolix, MVT-602, estradiol, progestin or placebo or failure to obtain sufficient quantities of concomitant medication, that in each case meet our quality standards, for use in clinical studies; - inability to monitor patients adequately during or after treatment; or - inappropriate unblinding of study patients or study results.
+- premature discontinuation of study participants from clinical studies or missing data, including from patients unable to come to study visits during the COVID-19 pandemic; - failure to manufacture or release sufficient quantities of relugolix, MVT-602, estradiol, progestin or placebo or failure to obtain sufficient quantities of concomitant medication, that in each case meet our quality standards, for use in clinical studies; - inability to monitor patients adequately during or after treatment; or - · inappropriate unblinding of study patients or study results.